kunalj101/python_intro_hackathon/chapter4.md

 # evaluate the student's response.
 All functions used here are defined in the
 # pythonwhat Python package.
 Documentation can also be found at github.com/datacamp/pythonwhat/wiki

-# Test for evaluating top 5 heading of dataframe

-# Test for total observation in training dataset
-test_object("train_length")

-# Test for total columns in testing dataset
-test_object("test_col")
+# Number of variables with missing values
+test_object("variables_missing_value")

+# Impute missing value of Loan_Amount_Term with median

+# Impute missing value of Gender with more frequent category

 success_msg("Great work!")
 ```